Skip to content

 }

-Combines definition resolution with the same name-based scan as find_references, so results are disambiguated by location.
+Combines definition resolution with the same name-based scan as code references, so results are disambiguated by location.

 {